 Behind this bell is also the location of the thinnest house in Warsaw, which is a cool little oddity to check out while you’re there.

 14. Dance the Night Away at the Night Market

 There are many markets that take place across the city throughout the year.
 My favourite market is the Nocny Market (Literally means Night Market).

 The Night Market in Warsaw takes place in Warszawa Główna, a closed down railway station.
 There is plenty of food stalls with music and drinks.
 There is even a pop-up tattoo parlor if you are in the mood to get inked while visiting Poland’s capital!

-13. Have Breakfast at the “Targ Śniadaniowy” Market
+13. Things to Do in Warsaw – Have Breakfast at the “Targ Śniadaniowy” Market

 If you are looking for a more traditional market the “Targ Śniadaniowy” also known as the Breakfast Market is a great start to a day of exploring.